California Statehood Act: Admission

 With the signing of the Compromise of 1850, California was formally admitted to the Union as the 31st state in the Union on September 9, 1850.
 The United States House of Representatives approved the bill on September 7, 1850 by a vote of 150 to 56.
 The United States Senate under the careful leadership of Henry Clay and Daniel Webster had previously voted on January 17, 1850 to admit California into the Union by a vote of 48 to 3 and they concurred with the House vote on September 7, 1850.

-The territory legislature first met as what would become the legislature of the State of California after admission on December 15, 1849 at the first state capital at San Jose, California.
-The first American governor of California was Peter Hardeman Burnett, who was inaugurated as the first civilian governor prior to statehood on December 20, 1849 and continued in the position until January 9, 1851.
+The ad hoc territorial legislature, which would become the first legislature of the State of California after admission, first met on December 15, 1849, at San Jose, California.
+The first American governor of California was Peter Hardeman Burnett, who was inaugurated as the first civilian governor on December 20, 1849, prior to statehood, and continued in the position until January 9, 1851.
 The first two members from California to the United States Senate were San Franciscans John C. Fremont and William M. Gwin, both of whom were members of the Democratic Party and took their oaths of office on September 10, 1850.
 On September 11, 1850, Edward Gilbert (Democrat) and George W. Wright (Independent) took their oaths of office to become the state’s two Representatives.
+The Bear flag ended up being officially adopted as California's state flag in 1911.

 California Admission Day

-California Admission Day is a legal holiday in the state of California, United States.
-It is celebrated as a day of observance annually on September 9 to commemorate the anniversary of the 1850 admission of California into the Union as the thirty-first state.
-The City of Monterey, California, where the state Constitutional Convention was first held, observes this day as a City holiday, where city offices and most facilities are closed.
+California Admission Day (September 9) is an annual legal holiday in the state, celebrated as a day of observance to commemorate its admission into the Union as the thirty-first state on that date in 1850.
+The city of Monterey, where the state Constitutional Convention was first held, observes this day as a City holiday, where city offices and most facilities are closed.